ascribe/match3d/README.md

 The filename `5e499560c9bdd4e745f030f2c32eebb0.0.3.back.png` has the suffix `.0.3.back.png` meaning the axis of view is the zeroth eigenvector, with a three-quarters rotation, from the back.

 ## Matching Images
-To use the images for matching, you'll need to install our [image match library](https://bitbucket.org/ascribe/image_match), and [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html) along with the elasticsearch [python driver](https://elasticsearch-py.readthedocs.org/en/master/).
+To use the images for matching, you'll need to install our [image match library](https://bitbucket.org/ascribe/image_match), and [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html) along with the elasticsearch [python driver](https://elasticsearch-py.readthedocs.org/en/master/) and the [cairosvg package](http://cairosvg.org/).
 You may also want to use the [Anaconda python distribution](http://continuum.io/downloads) if you're not already (if this sounds daunting, let me know and I can help out -- I don't know your python experience!).

 Once that's all set up, you can use the image match library to build a database and search for matches.
 For example, in ipython: